robocorp/example-idp-schumerbox/README.md

-# Read Credict Card Schumer Boxes using Base64.ai
+# Read Credit Card Schumer Boxes using Base64.ai

-This example demonstrates how to use RPA Frameworks' RPA.DocumentAI library to extract structured data from credit card [Schumber Box](https://en.wikipedia.org/wiki/Schumer_box).
-The implementation uses a pre-trained model provided by the [Base64.ai](https://base64.ai/).
+This example demonstrates how to use RPA Frameworks' RPA.DocumentAI library to extract structured data from credit card [Schumer Box](https://en.wikipedia.org/wiki/Schumer_box).
+The implementation uses a pre-trained model provided by [Base64.ai](https://base64.ai/).

 ## Prerequisites